 This is an outfitter who seems to do just about everything very well, in terms of client satisfaction and taking critters!
-His client’s have taken many of the top grizzlies in the book; he averages over 60” plus on his moose (61 inches in 2010), he does very well on sheep and on caribou as well.
-Nine of his ten 2011 moose hunters took bulls, average spread slightly over 60″ largest 68” !!!
+His clients have taken many of the top grizzlies in the book; he averages over 60” plus on his moose; most years he has been 100% successful on his dall sheep hunts too!
+He does very well on caribou as well, and consistently put caribou into the record books.
+For many years he has averaged 85% to 95% success on his huge moose, with most going over 60″!

 GRIZZLY / BROWN BEAR HUNTS